awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### The Amazon WorkSpaces client displays a gray "Loading\.\.\." screen for a while before returning to the login screen\.
 No other error message appears\.<a name="loading_screen"></a>

-This behavior usually indicates that the WorkSpaces client can authenticate over port 443, but can't establish a streaming connection over port 4172 \(PCoIP\) or port 4195 \(WSP beta\)\.
+This behavior usually indicates that the WorkSpaces client can authenticate over port 443, but can't establish a streaming connection over port 4172 \(PCoIP\) or port 4195 \(WSP\)\.
 This situation can occur when [network prerequisites](workspaces-port-requirements.md) aren't met\.
 Issues on the client side often cause the network check in the client to fail\.
 To see which health checks are failing, choose the network check icon \(typically a red triangle with an exclamation point in the bottom\-right corner of the login screen for 2\.0\+ clients or the network icon ![\[Network icon\]](http://docs.aws.amazon.com/workspaces/latest/adminguide/images/network-icon.png) in the upper\-right corner of the 3\.0\+ clients\)\.

 **Note**
 The most common cause of this problem is a client\-side firewall or proxy preventing access over port 4172 or 4195 \(TCP and UDP\)\.
 If this health check fails, check your local firewall settings\.